-Mainstream theorists like Rostow saw the earlier concentration of economic analysis on Anglo-American nations as having to do with the parochialism of American and European economists who dominated the formal literature.
+Mainstream theorists like Rostow saw the earlier concentration of analysis on Anglo-American nations as having to do with the parochialism of American and European economists who dominated the formal literature.
 Also, in the period 1870-1939, when economics became a professionalized and academized discipline, not much multi-disciplinary work - required for development analysis - was happening.
 From the 1950s, however, critiques of colonialism that associated its evils with those of capitalism began to dominate the scene, and the stage was now set for development economics at the 'periphery'.
-23

-Apart from the movement of economic analysis to the periphery, and the associated birth of development economics as a discipline, another shift is to be taken into account - a shift on the referents of development, from straightforward economic indices to 'social' indicators literacy, the quality of life, the condition of women, to name a few.
-These fresh indicators of development had been put in place post-1945.
-But while development as a category is said to have emerged around this time, when it was addressed to East European countries latecomers to European industrialization - in literature originating from the Royal Institute of International Affairs (later this included Asia, and in the post-1960s, Africa), it was only around the 1960s, with the beginning of the first development decade, that the shift in the official meanings of the word 'developed' became visible.
-This is evident especially after the setting up of the OPEC.24And this was accompanied by another shift in economic thinking - from a critique of State as hampering the market (the incentive to laissez faire) to a categorical conferring on it of the responsibility of containing the collateral effects of economic growth or skill specialisation.
+Apart from the movement of economics to the periphery, and the associated birth of development economics as a discipline, another shift is to be taken into account - on the referents of development.
+What is evident especially after the setting up of the OPEC is the shift from straightforward economic indices of development to 'social' indicators - literacy, the quality of life, the condition of women, to name a few.
+Such a notion - of fresh indicators of development - had been put in place post-1945.
+But while development as a category is said to have emerged around this time, when it was addressed to East European countries latecomers to European industrialization - in literature originating from the Royal Institute of International Affairs (later this included Asia, and in the post-1960s, Africa), it was around the 1960s, with the beginning of the first development decade, that the shift in the official meanings of the word 'developed' became visible.
+And this shift accompanied another - the shift from a critique of State as hampering the market (the incentive to laissez faire) to a categorical conferring on it of the responsibility of containing the collateral effects of economic growth or skill specialisation.
 The classical economists, notably Mill, had already demonstrated the impulse to press for education and better status for women.
 The State now became the fundamental instrument in the process that can make this possible.
-And it is in
+And it is in this context that population policy and social indicators of the wealth of nations brought into focus a new notion of growth as development.
+A shift from the economic to the social in understanding development, in a scenario where the separation was already in place post-1870s, could now begin.